 The person you appoint as Executor must be somebody that you trust to follow the instructions set out in your Will and find suitable solutions if any disagreements arise.

-It's worth considering that when selecting your Executor(s), you can name up to four people in a Will.
+It's worth considering that, when selecting your Executor(s), you can name up to four people in a Will.
 This means they can share the responsibility and handle the estate administration together.
-Whilst this brings many positives, consider whether the chosen Executors will be able to work harmoniously together so the estate is dealt with as quickly as possible.
+Whilst this brings many positives, consider whether the chosen Executors will be able to work harmoniously together so that the estate is dealt with as quickly as possible.
 It's also advisable to name more than one Executor in case the person selected predeceases you or chooses not to accept the role, as there is no legal obligation for the chosen Executor to carry out their duties.

 Additionally, consider whether your chosen Executor(s) will be confident with managing large amounts of paperwork and dealing with complex legal issues.
 Another quality that is desirable in an Executor is strong organisational skills and having the time available to devote to what can be a very time-consuming task.

 For a family member to be named as an Executor of your Will, they will need to be aged 18 or above.
 It’s common for a spouse, civil partner, or children to be named as an Executor(s), and there’s no rule in place regarding beneficiaries named in your Will also being your Executor(s).
 When drafting your Will, it’s a good time to have this discussion with your chosen Executor(s) to make sure they are happy to take on the role.
 If a Will has already been written and they reject the role, it's advisable to change or add another Executor to avoid complications at the time of death.
 If this is the only change, this could be done using a Codicil that outlines the change but leaves the rest of the Will unaltered.
 If there are other changes you wish to make at the same time, it may be worth rewriting your Will to avoid any confusion on your instructions.